Phuire-Research/-Project-Dove-Nest/README.md

 Important to Note we Forget how Many Domestics Live in the Wild: https://animals.net/dove/

 ## ~ Objective Target: Understand ~Animal and in this Case Birds as a Language via Conceptualization, not just Song.
 Allowing us to have Natural Sensors in the Enviroment at Zero Marginal Cost.
 Conjecture: If we were to Establish a Basis of Symbiotic Understanding with Birds and plainly Animals in General.
 They are Spacial Agents we Can Nurture, Understand, and Teach.
-Think to Covids (Interesting, why is it always this Dumb Negative Association Word game in this Reasearch that Prevents Understanding) and how they Could help Clean, find a Mutual Basis of Communication, and Transform the Enviroment to Suite all of Us.
+Think to Corvids (Crows, Ravens, Magpies, Etc...) and how they Could help Clean, find a Mutual Basis of Communication, and Transform the Enviroment to Suite all of Us.
 As by Definition a Grey Goo would Devour Such and not see them as Symbiotic and Likewise us as Humans.
 It's an easy Tell~!

 ### Rough Road Map
 1. Build off of Phuire's Software Foundation via Interface, Agents, and Data handling.